First, understand what an “auto-dialer” is

 How can you sue someone if you can’t accurately identify or locate them?

-The most difficult part of suing a telemarketer is usually accurately identifying and locating them.
+The most difficult part of suing a telemarketer is accurately identifying and locating them.
 Generally the first live telemarketer you will be on the phone with is someone at the call center that is directly responsible for the call.
 These people will only lie about who they are and where they are.
 They are trained as part of their job to systematically LIE.
 If they actually TELL THE TRUTH about who their employer is, they will be fired.
 They will never, ever tell you the truth about who they are and, if you start asking too many questions or the wrong questions they will hang up the phone on you.
-Why do they hang up the phone so often if you start asking questions ??
-Because their conduct is WILLFUL and INTENTIONAL and they KNOW what they are doing is illegal.
 But if you indulge them and don’t make them suspicious enough to hang up the phone on you, you can very often get transferred to the actual business that hired them to harass you.
 There are a variety of ways to get the actual business to accurately identify themselves.
 After all, since you were transferred to them they think they might actually be rewarded for their illegal conduct by talking you out of some money to buy something from them.

 Getting the business you were transferred to, to then send you an email is “the holy grail” of identifying the parties responsible for illegally harassing you, but receipt of an email isn’t absolutely necessary.
 A lot of times you can identify the business that is using illegal telemarketing by just talking to the sales-staff enough and taking notes about what they say.
 Then with adequate research they can be identified.
 Maybe they were selling a unique product or wanted you to look at a specific website.
 See if they will agree to call you back at some later date then wait to be called by someone at their real, in-house phone number – not the number their third-party telemarketers used.

-Another fun way to identify them, for example, might be if they are selling a relatively inexpensive product.
+Another way to identify them, for example, might be if they are selling a relatively inexpensive product.
 If the product doesn’t cost that much, you might consider just buying it.
 Then, you can start sending subpoenas to follow the money trail until you find out who got your money !
 Wait for the product to arrive and you can find out easily enough who shipped it and who told the shipper to ship it.
 There’s your legitimate business that decided to use illegal telemarketing to harass you.
-Big deal if the product you bought cost $200, because that business is going to pay you a lot more than $200 for illegally harassing you, aggravating you and invading your privacy.

 Another fun way to identify the parties responsible for the use of illegal telemarketing, is if the telemarketer wants you to agree to meet with one of their “local representatives” or “local contractors”, like to sell you solar panels, a time-share, an insurance policy or a home security system for example, or some other crap you never asked to receive telemarketing calls about.
 If the only way to identify them is to let the telemarketer arrange a meetup, why not schedule one?
 You can bet the local business that is using illegal telemarketing will call you or try to visit your home.
 Or if you were invited to an in-person sales presentation or seminar or something, go ahead and pay them a visit.
 The actual business using illegal telemarketing will then be easily, accurately identified.

 There are other more sophisticated ways to identify illegal telemarketers.
-If you are fed up and want help identifying them so you can sue, Call-Childress at 505-433-9823 for a consultation.
+If you are fed up and want help identifying them so you can sue, Call-Childress at 505-433-9823.

 Fourth, document your evidence